synthetos/tg_pytest/README.md

   - Make sure you have a TinyG v8 or g2 powered and plugged in and it's not already connected to some other USB host (like Coolterm)
-  - Edit the /data/test-master.cfg file for the tests tou want to run
+  - Edit the /data/test-master.cfg file for the tests you want to run
   - Make sure each JSON test file is correct (see below)
   - Run tg_pytest from your Python environment